MSc in International Health and Tropical Medicine

-The first term will consist of core topics on research methods, an overview of some major global health challenges, and topics related to the research and practice of global health.
-Core modules include:
+The first term will consist of topics on research methods, an overview of major global health challenges, and topics related to the research and practice of global health.

-- Paradigms and Tools for Global Health (including epidemiology, statistics, health economics and social sciences for health)
+- Paradigms and Tools for Global Health (including epidemiology, statistics, finance, R and reproducible research, health economics, qualitative and mixed methods)

 - Challenges and Change in International Health

-During the second term, in addition to some continued core content, you can select two of the following six module options for further study:
+During the second term, in addition to some continued core content, students select two of the following six module options for further study: